-At Sargeant Service Center in St Augustine, we have seen our fair share of preventable engine failures.
+At Sargeant Service Center in St Augustine, FL, we have seen our fair share of preventable engine failures.
 Frequently, engine disaster could have been avoided if the driver had known beforehand what the warning lights or gauges on the dashboard indicated.
 While some dash lights are fairly benign, others indicate imminent trouble.
-This guide from Sargeant Service Center in St Augustine will prepare you for the next time your car shows you a warning you shouldn’t ignore.
+This guide from Sargeant Service Center in St Augustine, FL will prepare you for the next time your vehicle shows you a warning you shouldn’t ignore.

 Check Engine Light

 Typically, a check engine light is nothing immediately threatening (though you should still have it checked into as soon as possible.)
-All vehicle are a little different, but if the light is flashing or turning red when it’s usually green or orange you have a more serious problem.
+All vehicles are a little different, but if the light is flashing or turning red when it’s usually green or orange you have a more serious problem.
 A normal check engine light can be caused by anything from humidity or a loose gas cap to a clogged catalytic converter or other serious problem.
-Get it checked no matter what, and heed the advice of your mechanic...but if it is flashing or red, take more serious action.
-Turn the car off once you’ve come to a complete stop, and don’t restart it until you know what the problem is.
-In some cases, your car can be moved after it’s cooled down for a while, but be aware you are running your engine at your own risk.
-If you choose to restart the car, turn it off again immediately if the light begins to flash once more.
+Get it checked no matter what and heed the advice of your mechanic...but if it is flashing or red, take more serious action.
+Turn the vehicle off once you’ve come to a complete stop, and don’t restart it until you know what the problem is.
+In some cases, your vehicle can be moved after it’s cooled down for a while but be aware you are running your engine at your own risk.
+If you choose to restart the vehicle, turn it off again immediately if the light begins to flash once more.

 Temperature Gauge or Temperature Light